Partially multiplicative quandles and simplicial Hurwitz spaces: Partially multiplicative quandles and their relation to groups

 A morphism of quandles is a morphism of the underlying sets that preserves unit and conjugation.
 Quandles form a category $\Qnd$. \end{defn} Note that for all $c$ in a quandle $\Q$, the map $(-)^c\colon \Q\to \Q$ is automatically an automorphism of $\Q$ as a quandle.

-The usual definition of the word ``quandle'' in the literature differs from Definition \ref{defn:quandle} in that no unit $\one\in\Q$ is required, and condition (2) is dropped.
+The usual definition of ``quandle'' in the literature differs from Definition \ref{defn:quandle} in that no unit $\one\in\Q$ is required, and condition (2) is dropped.
 Note however that if $\Q$ is a quandle without unit, then the set $\Q\sqcup\set{\one}$ can be given a unique structure of quandle, such that $\one$ is the unit and the inclusion $\Q\subset\Q\sqcup\set{\one}$ preserves conjugation.
-Throughout the article we will use the word ``quandle'' in the sense to Definition \ref{defn:quandle}.
+Throughout the article we will use the word ``quandle'' in the sense of Definition \ref{defn:quandle}.
 If instead we drop condition (3) from Definition \ref{defn:quandle}, we obtain the classical definition of \emph{rack} (with unit).
 In the Appendix \ref{sec:racks} we will briefly discuss the possibility to extend the results of this article to the generality of racks, and we will describe what difficulties arise.
-Since condition (3) holds in all applications we have in mind, in this article and the following ones we will focus on quandles.